-Nitrogen oxides (NO_x , i.e., NO and NO_2) are not greenhouse gases.
-Nevertheless, these compounds have a central regulatory role in the free radical and oxidizing photochemistry of the troposphere.
+Nitrogen oxides (NO_x, i.e., NO and NO2) are not greenhouse gases.
+Nevertheless, these compounds have a central regulatory role in the free radical and oxidising photochemistry of the troposphere.
 This photochemistry regulates the lifetime of methane and the production of tropospheric O_3 and secondary aerosols, all of which have important roles in the natural and anthropogenic greenhouse effect.
-The O_3 produced in the atmosphere as a result of these nitrogen oxides can affect vegetation growth and human health.
+The O_3 produced in the atmosphere as a result of the nitrogen oxides presence can affect vegetation growth and human health.